 But since human behavior has a surprising tendency to be predictable, you’ll likely have more success by following standard procedures.

 What is the Best Method to Convert MQL to SQL?

 The sure way to convert leads into customers is through lead nurturing.

 Companies with a strong nurturing strategy attract not just 50% of their SQL but could turn even generic leads to MQL.

 Aqua is a classic example.

 In 2016, a cloud security company named Aqua launched its brand in a highly saturated market.
 With a tight budget, Aqua successfully converted 25% of its leads to MQL through active marketing and lead nurturing.

-The Aqua case study demonstrates that a passive approach could also bring in prospective customers to your door.
+The Aqua case study demonstrates that a passive approach could also bring prospective customers to your door.

 And most of all, automate your tasks as much as possible to save the grunt work.